 While some remain convinced that a traveler who goes to Colombia may never come back, it wont be a lack of safety that’s kept him or her from returning.
 The Colombian Tourism board’s promotions, at one time, all ended with a man on a beach who chuckled “El riesgo es que te quieras quedar,” or “The risk is that you’ll want to stay.”
 And honestly, I cant think of a better way to put it.

 I hope this helped put your mind at rest and answered the question “Is Colombia safe for travelers”.
-Maybe it even inspired you to go ahead and plan a trip to
+Maybe it even inspired you to go ahead and plan a trip to see the most picturesque places in

 Colombia.
 When asked whether Colombia is safe my answer is a resounding YES.
 In 2018 even the (typically overprotective) US State Department isn’t even telling citizens to avoid travel to Colombia!
 So go ahead, pack your travel backpack, book a flight and go see it for yourself!